ihlec/PiNAS/README.md

 After that, the **users** and **privileges of the shared folders** must be set.

 ### Backup and Redundancy
-As RAID Management cannot be used with USB Hubs, Rsync must do the job of mirroring date between the drives.
+As RAID Management cannot be used with USB Hubs, Rsync must do the job of mirroring data between the drives.

 ![Rsync](backup.png)